blackchip-org/lfs-rpm/README.md

 system.
 When the container for stage1a is created, the contents of the existing RPM database are deleted.
 Subsequent stages do not keep the database between exports.

-### `./lfs 1c bootstrap`

-At stage1c the host Fedora system is left behind and from that point forward the build relies only on the tools built so far.
-To continue, the *rpm* and *rpmbuild* commands have to also be available.
-In stage1b, additional packages are built for this purpose:

-- lua
-- pkg-config
-- libgpg-error
-- libgcrypt
-- gettext
-- zlib
-- bzip2

-The only packages after this that are necessary are *elfutils*, *rpm* to build RPM itself and *cmake* which is needed to build *rpm*.
-As you can tell, RPM uses cmake as its build system.
-I tried to cross-compile cmake in stage1b but I really just didn't have the patience to figure that out. cmake gives me a headache.

-I chose the other option which is to build those final packages in stage1c and install directly to the filesystem.
-This command does that final bootstrapping for RPM and this needs to be executed after the stage1b export and before the stage1c build.

 ## Logs